 - a.
-A structure that has a maximum building height of 18 ft. (to the midline of the roof) and includes a daylight basement that is sunk into the ground a minimum of four (4) feet. - b.
-A structure that has a maximum building height of 18 ft. (to the midline of the roof) and contains the second story within the pitched roofline. - 3.
+A structure that has a maximum building height of 18 feet (to the midline of the roof) and includes a daylight basement that is sunk into the ground a minimum of four (4) feet. - b.
+A structure that has a maximum building height of 18 feet (to the midline of the roof) and contains the second story within the pitched roofline. - 3.
 Partial two story structures may be allowed when the surrounding properties will not be adversely impacted by such height.
 The circumstances to be considered shall include: the size and height of the adjacent dwelling units; privacy impacts on adjacent properties; the height, mass, window placement and roofline pitch of the proposed structure; and the overall design of the upper story of the proposed structure.
-Upper story limitations or setbacks on the new building may be an acceptable means of ensuring compatibility with adjacent structures of smaller size.
+Upper story limitations or setbacks on the new building may be an acceptable means of ensuring compatibility with adjacent structures of smaller size. - 4.
+Front Façade Design Requirements. - a.

-The existing house is one-story.
-The addition is a two-story house with the daylight basement sunk 3 ft.
-4 inches.
-If the basement is sunk an additional 1 ft.-2 ft., the eaves and roofline of the addition would be able to match that of the existing house and the addition would meet this finding.
-However, as proposed, the proposal does not meet this Finding.

-- 4. Front Façade Design Requirements. - a.
 Homes shall have a front door that faces the street.
 When a unit is built on a corner lot, the door shall face the dominant street. - b.
 In lieu of a street facing front door, the applicant may construct a prominent front porch that is a minimum of six (6) feet in depth and the dwelling shall have a minimum of 25% of the front facade comprised of windows and/or door openings.
 For homes with front-loaded garages, a garage door shall not count toward the window opening requirements.
-The garage door shall include design elements such as: panels, windows, trim features, cross members, or other architectural features as determined by the Design Review Committee or Design Review staff. - c.
+The garage door shall include design elements such as: panels, windows, trim features, cross members, or other architectural features as determined by the Design Review Committee or Design Review Staff. - c.
 Detached dwelling units shall provide a façade that substantially differs from the façade of adjacent structures.
 Variations in materials alone will not be considered sufficient.
 The unique façade may be obtained through the use of structural changes or through the use of substantial design elements.
 In addition to complying with the preceding design guidelines, the front façade shall include multiple design elements such as: multipaned windows, varied roof lines, dormers, bay windows, wainscoting, a covered front door, a usable front porch or other elements as approved by the Design Review Committee or staff that create a unique façade.
-Articulated designs may repeat on non-contiguous lots. - d.
+Articulated designs may repeat on non-contiguous lots.

+- d.
 Attached units shall provide modulation and architectural design features to prevent flat façade wall planes. - e.
 Building design shall incorporate quality materials such as brick, stone, stucco, tile, and wood for a significant (35% or more) portion of the façade and second story elements.
 The presence of such materials on nearby homes shall be reviewed as a guide for appropriate materials to be used on the new dwelling. - 5.
 All buildings shall be oriented toward a public street.
 When buildings cannot be oriented toward a public street due to inadequate street frontage or similar circumstances, the buildings shall be oriented toward a private street or lane that conforms to City standards. - 6.
 Where front yard driveways are permitted for access, the driveway may be designed with concrete wheel strips or grass pavers that are separated by vegetation.

-As the subject parcel is located within a recognized Historic District, the Design Guidelines for Residential Historic Districts supersede §11-04-14.04 of the Boise City Code, outlined above.
+As the subject parcel is located within a recognized historic district, the Design Guidelines for Residential Historic Districts supersede §11-04-14.04 of the Boise City Code, outlined above.